org-arl/unetsockets/js/README.md

 ### unetjs v4.0.0

 unetjs v4.0.0 picks up the breaking change in fjage.js v2.0.0.
 It enables automatic registration of subscriptions with the master container using `WANTS_MESSAGES_FOR` action.
 This is done everytime a fjage.js client subscribes to a topic.
 A change in fjåge to support a non-aggregating `WebSocketConnector` enabled this performance in fjage.js.
-So **unetjs v4.0.0 is only compatible with fjage.js v2.0.0 and above**.
+So **unetjs v4.0.0 is only compatible with fjage v2.0.0 and above**.

 ## Usage